 FocusLMU: A window to academia

-The LMU’s public lecture series in the 2023/24 academic year
+The LMU’s public lecture series

 The world has been in a permanent state of crisis for some years now: the COVID-19 pandemic brought the global economy to a halt and contributed to the polarization of society.
 A new war in Europe is further calling the global security order into question.
 And then there are also the devastating effects of climate-related natural disasters that are causing misery and destruction at increasingly frequent intervals.
 New technologies such as artificial intelligence pose new challenges for society and business.
 However, they also offer tremendous opportunities to a wide array of areas and applications, whether it be in business, medicine, or science.